HTML Elements

 echo count($el); // 2

-A new node can be inserted at a specific position using insert(?int $index, $child, bool $replace = false)
+A new node can be inserted at a specific position using insert(?int $index, $child, bool $replace = false).
+If $replace = false, it inserts the element at position $index and shifts the others.
+If $index = null, it appends the element to the end.

-// inserts the element in the first position and advances the others
+// inserts the element at the first position and shifts the others

 $el->insert(0, Html::el('span'));